Climate Change and Food Security

 That means for certain the world is far beyond dangerous climate interference.

-Just consider that international policy is still targeting a 2 °C
+Just consider that international policy is still targeting a 2 °C of global warming!!

 The NRC cautions that - : The expected impacts illustrated in Figure 5.1 (the climate crop models) are useful as a measure of the likely direction and magnitude of average yield changes, but fall short of a complete risk analysis which would, for instance, estimate the chance of exceeding critical thresholds.